Orimalca/PDMBooth/README.md

 python scripts/run_all.py "--gpus", "6", "7" # GPUs to use when running on the dataset
 ```

 The script will automatically calculate the metrics for each object in the dataset and log it to `wandb` along with the generated images which has been used to measure the metrics.
-After running the script you can simply extract the mean and standard deviation of the metrics over all the objects in the dataset in `wandb` website using their built-in tools.
+After running the script, you can simply extract the mean and standard deviation of the metrics over all the objects in the dataset inside `wandb` website using their built-in tools.